cecileung1208/Financial-and-Election-Data-Analysis/README.md

 ## Results

-Results are as follows:
+Financial Results are as follows:
 * There are a total of 86 months of profit data.
 * The bank's total profit during this period is $38,382578.
-* The average profit change during the entire period is a loss fo $2,315.12.
+* The average profit change during the entire period is a loss of $2,315.12.
 * The greatest increase in profits is during January, 2012 with a gain of $1,926,159.
 * The greatest decrease in profits is during August, 2013 with a loss of $2,196,167.